Wednesday, May 30, 2012

 The takeaway for the Monday, June 4, 2012, partial lunar eclipse is that the astronomical event occurs as number 24 in Saros series 140’s lineup of 77 lunar eclipses and as number four in the series’ sequence of eight partial lunar eclipses.

 Penumbral lunar eclipse of Wednesday, Jan.
-6, 2968, will close Saros 140’s lineup of 77 lunar eclipses: Eclipse predictions by Fred Espenak and Jean Meeus (NASA’s GSFC), via NASA Eclipse Web Site
+6, 2968, will close Saros 140’s lineup of 77 lunar eclipses: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment, Eclipse Predictions by Fred Espenak (NASA's GSFC)," via NASA Eclipse Web Site

 Acknowledgment